Different Types of Aggregate, Their Uses, and Sizes

 Primary aggregates

-These are natural minerals extracted specifically for use as aggregates in construction.
-This category includes all natural aggregates; sands, gravels, and crushed rock extracted from quarries.
+Primary aggregates are natural minerals extracted specifically for construction purposes.
+This category includes all natural aggregates such as; sand, gravel, and crushed rock extracted from quarries.

 Secondary aggregates